3urobeat/steam-comment-service-bot/docs/wiki/creating_plugins.md

 }
 ```

-The [web server](https://github.com/DerDeathraven/steam-comment-bot-rest-api) plugin is written in TS and can be used as a example
+The official [REST API](https://github.com/DerDeathraven/steam-comment-bot-rest-api) plugin is written in TS and can be used as an example.

 &nbsp;